PersonHood/Markdown/README.md

 ## Markdown.md

->Self-documenting file of
+Self-documenting file of
-Markdown formatting syntax.
+Markdown formatting.

+Download the latest `Release` zip file.

+`./docs` directory used by Jekyll